 ❡ Star bright: This Homeschool Astronomy collection also includes our special series of monthly Great Star posts that introduce you and your students to twelve of the brightest stars of the northern hemisphere night sky. 🌟

-Make the acquaintance of the young double star Alpheratz in the constellation Andromeda this month — one of the brightest stars in the northern hemisphere sky — and make it your homeschool friend for life.
+Make the acquaintance of “the little king” Regulus in the constellation Leo the Lion this month, one of the brightest stars in the northern hemisphere sky, and make it your homeschool friend for life.

-A homeschool review of wonders to watch for in the northern hemisphere night sky during the month of October 2019.
+A homeschool review of educational wonders to watch for in the northern hemisphere night sky during the month of April 2021.

-A homeschool review of wonders to watch for in the northern hemisphere night sky during the month of September 2019.
+A homeschool review of educational wonders to watch for in the northern hemisphere night sky during the month of March 2021.